hharcolezi/anonymity-impact-fairness/README.md

 # Fairness Evaluation Under Anonymization Techniques

 This repository investigates the interplay between anonymization techniques and fairness in machine learning (ML) models.
-Through various case studies presented in Python notebooks, we address several critical research questions about the effects of anonymization, suppression, dataset characteristics, and classifier choices on fairness metrics.
+Through various case studies presented in Python notebooks, we address several critical research questions about the effects of anonymization, record suppression, dataset characteristics, and classifier choices on fairness metrics.

-The results and findiings of this research are provided in the paper : ***Title and link later***
+## Install dependencies
+To set up the environment and install dependencies: ```pip install -r requirements.txt```

 ## Research Questions (RQs)
+Our experiments are designed to address the following key research questions:

 ### RQ1: Impact of Anonymization Techniques on Fairness
 How do different anonymization techniques (𝑘-anonymity, ℓ-diversity, and 𝑡-closeness) and their parameters affect the fairness of ML models?